leonhx/xuetangx-android/README.md

 + Function the lists: pull to refresh and local storage to cache

-+ Past and Upcoming and Current in this phase: click item and jump to the WebView(there should be an option to open it in browser)
++ Past and Upcoming and Current in this phase: click item and jump to the WebView(there should be an option to open it in browser).
+All can be shared to Renren

 + Logout: delete SharedPref of UserInfo